Henry C. Beck III: Civic leadership and awards

-Beck currently serves on the board of trustees of the Southwestern Medical Foundation, The Salvation Army's DFW Metroplex Command Advisory Board and the Design Futures Council.
-He also serves on the Leadership Council of Commit!, an organization helping to drive student achievement throughout Dallas County.
+Beck is on the board of trustees of the Southwestern Medical Foundation, The Salvation Army's DFW Metroplex Command Advisory Board and the Design Futures Council.
+He is on the Leadership Council of Commit!, an organization helping to drive student achievement throughout Dallas County.

 As of 2014, he was listed in DFW Most Powerful's 1000 Definitive Movers and Shaker's list.